yamt/lad2024/README.md

 ## How to play

-Maybe it's easier to run it on the [browser].
+Maybe it's simplest to run it on your [browser].

 [browser]: https://yamt.github.io/lad2024/